 His legal experience is comprehensive, including business and fiduciary litigation, white collar crime and investigations, representing municipalities as well as appealing and advocating for business and individuals at the state and federal levels.
 His clients have included Procter & Gamble, the Archdiocese of Cincinnati and a variety of large privately-held and public companies, and individuals and institutions serving in fiduciary capabilities.

 Mark pays close attention to the development of the firm’s next generation of litigators.
 He believes that Dinsmore attorneys need to be “hands-on” early in their careers — gaining trial and appellate experience whenever possible — increasing the firm’s ability to provide a deep and experienced bench well into the future.

-Mark teaches legal ethics as an Adjunct Professor at the University of Cincinnati College of Law.
+He teaches legal ethics as an Adjunct Professor at the University of Cincinnati College of Law.
 He is also a champion for the less-fortunate, serving as Trustee and President for Volunteer Lawyers for the Poor, as Chairman of the Board for The Center for Closing the Health Gap of Greater Cincinnati and as a past Board Member of Ohio Justice and Policy Center.